-The College will evaluate its selection process to determine if its requirements unnecessarily screen out a disproportionate number of females, racial/ethnic minorities, individuals with disabilities or veterans.
-The College will use the Monitoring the Hiring Process form for every hire to track the number of females, racial/ethnic minorities, individuals with disabilities, and veterans in each stage of the selection process.
+North Hennepin Community College will evaluate its selection process to determine if its requirements unnecessarily screen out a disproportionate number of females, racial/ethnic minorities, or individuals with disabilities.
+The college will use the Monitoring the Hiring Process form for every hire to track the number of females, racial/ethnic minorities, and individuals with disabilities in each stage of the selection process.
 Directors, managers, and supervisors will work closely with human resources and the Affirmative Action Officer in reviewing the requirements for the position, posting the position, and interviewing and selection to ensure that equal opportunity and affirmative action are carried out.
 Directors, managers, and supervisors must document their hiring decisions and equal opportunity professionals will review for bias.

-A College that does not meet its hiring goals for competitive appointments, and noncompetitive appointments under MS 43A.08, subd.
+A college that does not meet its hiring goals for competitive appointments, and noncompetitive appointments under MS 43A.08, subd.
 1(9), (11) and (16), and 43A.15, subd.
 3, 10, 12, and 13, must justify its non-affirmative action hires.
-The affirmative action statute was amended in 2019 so agencies including Minnesota State can no longer take missed opportunities.
-The College will report the number of affirmative and non-affirmative hires to MMB on a quarterly basis.
+The affirmative action statute was amended in 2019 so colleges can no longer take missed opportunities.
+The college/university will report the number of affirmative and non-affirmative hires to MMB on a quarterly basis.